-While we’ve seen some increased sign-up bonuses on Delta Amex cards in the past, these bonuses are as good as they get.
-Personally the bonuses are especially interesting to me this year, as I start to shift some of my loyalty to Delta.
+As many of you know, this year I started to shift some of my loyalty to Delta.
 I’m currently completing a SkyMiles Platinum Medallion challenge, and am trying to decide what status to go for next year.

 How the Delta Platinum Amex can help you earn status

-While the Gold Delta SkyMiles Personal Card and the Gold Delta SkyMiles Business Card seem ideal for the casual traveler, the current offer on the Platinum Delta SkyMiles Personal Card and the Platinum Delta SkyMiles Business Card seems especially compelling for someone who is going for status with Delta.
+While the Gold Delta SkyMiles® Credit Card from American Express and Gold Delta SkyMiles® Business Credit Card from American Express seem ideal for the casual traveler, the potential to earn Medallion Qualifying Dollars with The Platinum Delta SkyMiles® Card from American Express and Platinum Delta SkyMiles® Business Credit Card from American Express seems especially compelling for someone who is going for status with Delta.

-If you were to apply for both cards and plan the spend so that it’s completed in early 2018 (which is possible since it’s less than three months until the end of the year), you could start off 2018 with 20,000 Medallion Qualifying Miles just for completing the minimum spend.
+If you were to apply for both cards and plan the spend so that it’s completed in early 2018 (which is possible since it’s less than three months until the end of the year), you could start off 2018 with a chunk of Medallion Qualifying Miles just for completing the minimum spend.

 - 10,000 bonus MQMs after spending $25,000 in a calendar year, a further 10,000 bonus MQMs after spending a total of $50,000 in a calendar year